fructozer/aseprite/README.md

 * Undo/Redo for every operation and support for [non-linear undo](https://imgur.com/9I42fZK).
 * [More features &amp; tips](https://twitter.com/aseprite/status/1124442198651678720)

+## Installation
+This repository provides a script that allows you to automatically build a repository.
+Run `build.bat` for automatic installation.
+A shortcut will be generated on your desktop.

+### Requirements
+- CMake >3.16
+- Windows 10

 ## Issues

 There is a list of